Govan: Early history

 By the early part of the 19th century, Govan was rapidly losing its rural appearance and assuming the character of a town with the development of new industries and factories, including Reid's Dye Works and Pollok's Silk Mill.
 Town officials arranged for the deepening of the Clyde in 1759, the reclamation of the channels between the islands (The Whyte Inch, The Black Inch, and The King's Inch), and the construction of quays and docks.
 This facilitated the development of shipbuilding as a major industry.
-By the 1860s, the village needed a higher order of administration and it was made a burgh in 1864, under the General Police (Scotland) Act 1862.
+By the 1860s, the village needed a higher order of administration and it was made a burgh in 1864, under the General Police and Improvement (Scotland) Act 1862.
 At the time, it was the fifth largest burgh in Scotland and contained within its boundaries the areas of Plantation, Cessnock, Ibrox, Craigton, and Drumoyne. in 1901 the Burgh boundaries increased further west to include Linthouse and West Drumoyne.

 With Morris Pollok as its first Provost, the Burgh and its Commissioners ensured that during the next 48 years Govan became a well-equipped, modern town.
 During the late 19th century, the population of Govan increased more than tenfold: from 9,000 in 1864 to 95,000 by 1907.
 In 1901 Govan was the 7th largest town in Scotland.
 In 1912, Glasgow annexed Govan after a series of annexation battles.

 A prominent feature of the Govan landscape was the Doomster or Moot Hill, which stood near the river, north of the present Govan Cross.
 It was removed in the early 19th century and Reid's Dyeworks was erected on the site.
 The origins of the Doomster Hill are a mystery.
 One hypothesis is that it was a prehistoric burial mound.
 In 1996, a team from Channel 4's Time Team programme carried out an archeological excavation at the site.
 They suggested that the hill may have been a 12th-century Norman motte.